crawl/crawl/crawl-ref/INSTALL.md

     give an error like `'yaml' is a package and cannot be directly imported` (rather than `No module named yaml`).

-5. To get the Crawl source, follow the steps in the [Getting The Source](#getting-the-source) section above to clone Crawl into your MSYS2 home directory.
+5. To get the DCSS source, follow the steps in the [Getting The Source](#getting-the-source) section above to clone DCSS into your MSYS2 home directory.
 We recommend using the MSYS2-installed version of git for these steps.
 In brief: